Survivor Series (2007)

 The 2007 Survivor Series was the 21st annual Survivor Series professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
 It was held for wrestlers from the promotion's Raw, SmackDown!, and ECW brand divisions.
 The event took place on November 18, 2007, at the American Airlines Arena in Miami, Florida.

 The show's seven matches showcased prominent WWE wrestlers, who acted out the franchise's stories in and out of the ring.
 The main event featured SmackDown wrestlers in a Hell in a Cell match, in which the ring was surrounded by a roofed steel structure.
 In this match, World Heavyweight Champion Batista defeated The Undertaker to retain his title.
-In Raw's main match, Randy Orton defeated Shawn Michaels in a singles match to retain the WWE Championship, while in ECW's prime match, ECW Champion CM Punk defeated John Morrison and The Miz in a Triple Threat match to retain the title.
+In Raw's main match, Randy Orton defeated Shawn Michaels in a singles match to retain the WWE Championship, while in ECW's prime match, ECW Champion CM Punk defeated John Morrison and The Miz in a triple threat match to retain the title.
 Two matches were on the undercard.
 The first was a singles match, in which The Great Khali defeated Hornswoggle.
 The other featured Team Triple H (Triple H, Jeff Hardy, Rey Mysterio, and Kane) defeating Team Umaga (Umaga, Mr. Kennedy, Montel Vontavious Porter, Finlay, and Big Daddy V) in an inter-brand five-on-four Survivor Series elimination tag team match.
+The event also the return of Edge, who had been out action due injury since July 2007.

 Survivor Series helped WWE increase its pay-per-view revenue by $1.2 million, through ticket sales and pay-per-view buys.
 It received mixed critical reviews by various independent sources, including Canadian Online Explorer and the Pro Wrestling Torch.
 After its release on DVD, the event peaked at number five on Billboards Video Sales chart, before it fell off the chart after ten weeks.

 Production

 Background

-Survivor Series is an annual gimmick pay-per-view (PPV), produced every November by World Wrestling Entertainment (WWE) since 1987.
+Survivor Series is an annual professional wrestling pay-per-view (PPV) produced every November by World Wrestling Entertainment (WWE) since 1987, generally held the week of Thanksgiving.
 In what has become the second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 2007 event was the 21st event in the Survivor Series chronology and featured wrestlers from the Raw, SmackDown!, and ECW brands.
+The 2007 event was the 21st Survivor Series and featured wrestlers from the Raw, SmackDown!, and ECW brand divisions.
 The event was scheduled to be held on November 18, 2007, at the American Airlines Arena in Miami, Florida.
+Tickets went on sale on April 21.